 1) CMS and Frameworks

-A framework can be defined as a community contributed and maintained a compilation of code which allows web developers to quickly develop web applications instead of building everything from scratch.
+A framework can be defined as a community that contributed and maintained a compilation of code which allows web developers to quickly develop web applications instead of building everything from scratch.
 For adding specific functionality to an app, a typical framework gives you hundreds of functions.
-Developers could call these functions as per their requirement in order to add functionality to the application.
+Developers could call these functions as per their requirements in order to add functionality to the application.

 Python offers very powerful and versatile Python frameworks but the options in these frameworks are however limited.
-In fact, it offers a wide range of frameworks which performs the same function as PHP frameworks do.
+In fact, it offers a wide range of frameworks that performs the same function as PHP frameworks do.
 Flask and Django are two popular options that Python developers use to create web applications.
 The number of Python frameworks is increasing slowly due to the increase of the language in the main projects.